-Whilst boarders are invited to bring in personal items at home, we ask them and their families to bear in mind the following: Technology is a continually evolving area and it is becoming increasing difficult to monitor a child's access to the internet and social networking sites.
-Boarders are not permitted access to use any social networking site or chat forum.
 Boarders do have access to computers and the internet but this is supervised and content is filtered by the school's internet security programme.
-Children are taught about internet safety and how to protect themselves from cyber bullying as part of their IT lessons.
+(NMS 12) Boarders are not permitted access to use any social networking site or chat forum.
+Children are taught about internet safety and how to protect themselves from cyber bullying as part of their IT lessons and PSHE program.
 Boarders are not permitted to have their own personal devices which have cellular access to the internet.
-They are also not given access to the school wi-fi network.
+Y7&8 pupils leave their tablets to charge in Wildbrooks overnight, and usually they would not be used in boarding time.
+Pupils are also not given access to the school wi-fi network.

-Mobile Phones/Music Players/Kindles/E-readers
+Mobile Phones/Music Players/ Kindles/E-readers